-Power: All-electric.
+Powerplant: All-electric.
 Beta is also creating a recharging dock for the Ava – a landing pad that will recharge the aircraft.

-Vertical take-off and landing: 4 pairs of counter-rotating rotors.
+Propeller Configuration: 4 pairs of counter-rotating rotors.
 A flight controller distributes electric propulsion power based on position and direction of each rotor.

 Flight controls: Hybrid flight control design - collective lever in the left hand that modulates the speed of the propellers and thrust, traditional foot pedals control the rudder and clockwise/counter-clockwise differential of the rotors, and right-hand sidestick for the mechanical flight control surfaces and the fly-by-wire controller for distributed propulsion.